Lighthouses of Northern Iran

 - Amirabad East Breakwater

 - Date unknown.
 Active; focal plane about 12 m (39 ft); light characteristic unknown.
 Approx. 8 m (26 ft) square pyramidal concrete tower, painted red.
-No photo available, but the shadow of the tower is visible in Google's satellite view.
+No photo available, but the shadow of the tower is visible in Bing's satellite view.
 Located at the end of the east breakwater of Amirabad.
 Site status unknown.
+Operator: Amirabad Port.

 Golestan Province Lighthouse

 - Date unknown.
 Reactivated; focal plane about 30 m (98 ft); continuous white light.
 Approx. 26 m (85 ft) square concrete block pillar centered on a square concrete block base, with several large lights at the top of the pillar.
 M.Z.
 Mirzaei's photo is at right, a nighttime photo is available, and Bing has a distant satellite view.
 The history of this structure is somewhat uncertain; apparently it was built in the 1920s to guide ships trading with Russia.
 Bandar-e Gaz is a town on the Gulf of Gorgan, a lagoon at the southeastern corner of the Caspian Sea.
 Located on Pharos Square, a park on the waterfront of the town.
 Site open, tower closed.

 Information available on lost lighthouses:

 Bandar-e Gaz Light, March 2010

 Panoramio photo copyright M.Z.
 Mirzaei; used by permission